 Get to grips with this wasteful inconsistency and you will not only make the party’s communication efforts better, you will even save that most precious of resources in the process – staff time.

 Verdict, one year on: Tim Gordon is doing well on this.
-He has rightly left the sorting out of the content of the message to others, whilst getting on with reforming the central party organisation so it can deliver a consistent message (see the write-up of the HQ reorganisation from my email newsletter).
+He has rightly left the sorting out of the content of the message to others, whilst getting on with reforming the central party organisation so it can deliver a consistent message (see the write-up of the HQ reorganisation in Liberal Democrat Newswire).
 There is still a long way to go – you only need spend the shortest amount of time on the party website to see how frequently it is off-message, for example – but the progress has been good so far and not everything can be done in a year.
 9/10.

 As Stephen Tall has documented, the long-term trend of fund-raising by the party has been on an impressive upward path.
 The Liberal Democrats are now even consistently raising more from individual and corporation donations above the declarable thresholds than the Labour Party.